DTWilson/BOSSS/README.md

                          sim = sim_trial)
 ```

-In our example we want to find the smallest trial which will keep the
+To estimate power we will simulate under a single alternative
+hypothesis.
+We want to impose a nominal level on this; in particular, we
-type II error rate below 0.1.
-We specify this as a **constraint**:
+want the type II error rate to be less than 0.1.
+We specify this as a
+**constraint**:

 ``` r
 constraints <- constraints(name = c("tII"),